barbaLab/matlab-salpa/README.md

 > This is a critical step to ensure a proper initialization of the Python environment inside Matlab.

 Cheers!
-Now you should be able to properly call the `SALPA` function from Matlab.
+Now you should be able to properly call the `salpa` function from Matlab.